skypher/disclosure/README.md

 > "In Vaishnavism, Vishnu is identical to the formless metaphysical concept called Brahman, the supreme, the Svayam Bhagavan, who takes various avatars as 'the preserver, protector' whenever the world is threatened with evil, chaos, and destructive forces."
 See https://en.wikipedia.org/wiki/Vishnu.

+J. Robert Oppenheimer is considered the father of the atomic bomb:

+> "The first atomic bomb was successfully detonated on July 16, 1945, in the Trinity test in New Mexico.
+Oppenheimer later remarked that it brought to mind words from the Bhagavad Gita: 'Now I am become Death, the destroyer of worlds.''
+See https://en.wikipedia.org/wiki/J._Robert_Oppenheimer

 Indeed, some well-known UFOlogists have long suggested that UAP is a type of manifestation belonging to an advanced intelligence that prefers mystery.
-However, this does not preclude the 500D alien chess scenario or actions that we would describe as heinous.
+However, this does not preclude the 500D alien chess scenario or the hands of a long-described polymelial God.

 ---